EmilieVolpi-CNRS/EmilieVolpi-CNRS1/README.md

 ## Data
 The input data is the first version of the BRÉF, taking the form of a single `CSV` file .
 It should be imported in the `PostgreSQL` system, in schema `BREF` and table `rne_integration` so that the scripts can work.

-There are 2 branchs :
-* main branch : scripts used to created the production version of BREF, used here https://interface-bref.huma-num.fr/
-* dataset1 branch : same as main until script n°5 than specific scripts to create BRÉF v2.2.0

 ## Installation
 The scripts require to install a [`PostgreSQL`](https://www.postgresql.org/) server, or have access to a distant `PostgreSQL` database through the terminal or [`pgAdmin`](https://www.pgadmin.org/).
 They were tested on version 11 of `PostgreSQL`.